wombats-writing-code/xoces/README.md

 ```

 ## Dependencies
-Xoces.js requires these open-source libraries (thanks all!): jQuery, lodash, angular, angular-ui-router, d3.js, harthur-color.
+Xoces.js requires these open-source libraries (thanks all!): jQuery, lodash, angular, angular-ui-router, d3.js, harthur-color and dao.
 You can find them already built in the `vendor/` directory.

 Refactoring Xoces.js to be non-dependent on AngularJS and jQuery is entirely possible.
 Those may be milestones for the future.